Switching Your Traditional Wedding to an Elopement

 Schedule your elopement before your original wedding date.

 We were able to turn our original date into a reception by having our ceremony 3 weeks before our wedding date.
+You can also schedule some kind of private vow exchange (basically an elopement) after your traditional wedding.

 Keep the regular wedding plans with a twist.